leburik12/Auto_Regressive_Deep_LSTM/README.md

 # Stochastic-RNN-Core: Layered Autoregressive LSTM

 ### Abstract
 This repository implements a vertically-stacked, autoregressive Long Short-Term Memory (LSTM) network from first principles.
-By manually engineering the gate manifolds—Input, Forget, and Output—this architecture provides a transparent lens into the mitigation of gradient decay in deep temporal graphs.
+By manually engineering the gate manifolds, Input, Forget, and Output , this architecture provides a transparent lens into the mitigation of gradient decay in deep temporal graphs.
 The system is optimized for character-level language modeling via high-entropy stochastic inference.

 ---